-Through its Healthcare division, the Company designs, manufactures, markets and services patient monitoring, diagnostic cardiology, anesthesia delivery and ventilation systems, defibrillator products, and related supplies and accessories worldwide.
-These products are used by care providers in critical care, emergency and perioperative areas within hospitals as well as physicians' offices, medical clinics and ambulatory surgery centers amongst others.
+Through its Healthcare division, the Company designs, manufactures, markets and services patient monitoring, cardiology, anesthesia delivery and ventilation systems, defibrillator products, and related supplies and accessories worldwide.
+These products are used by care providers in critical care, emergency and perioperative areas within hospitals as well as physicians' offices, medical clinics and ambulatory surgery centers amongst others; the defibrillators are also used in public facilities.

 Through its Optoelectronics and Manufacturing division, the Company designs, manufactures and markets optoelectronic devices and provides electronics manufacturing services worldwide for use in a broad range of applications, including aerospace and defense electronics, security and inspection systems, medical imaging and diagnostic products, telecommunications, computer peripherals, industrial automation systems, automotive diagnostic systems, gaming systems and consumer products.
-This division provides products and services to original equipment manufacturers and end users as well as to the Company's own Security and Healthcare divisions.
+This division provides products and services to OEM customers and end users as well as to the Company's own Security and Healthcare divisions.

-Consolidation-The Consolidated Financial Statements include the accounts of OSI Systems, Inc. and its wholly-owned and majority-owned subsidiaries.
+Consolidation-The consolidated financial statements include the accounts of OSI Systems, Inc. and its wholly-owned and majority-owned subsidiaries.
 All significant intercompany accounts and transactions have been eliminated in consolidation.
 Investments in joint ventures over which the Company has significant influence but does not have voting control are accounted for using the equity method.
 Investments over which the Company does not have significant influence are accounted for using the cost method.